akiryk/tutorials-learning-lessons/typescript.md

 private password!: string
 // now even though no password is passed in,  you are saying that you'll create one and it will be a string
 ```

+## Converting Javascript to Typescript
+You can have `.js` and `.ts` modules side by side.
+You can import one from the other.
+It's not like changing from one programming language to another.
+### What not to do
+- Don't make functional changes at the same time.
+If you check that something is falsy now, don't change to checking if it's undefined with TypeScript.
+- Don't neglect to write tests for your types — use dtslint for type tests
+### Three step process js to ts
+1. PR 1: Compile in "Loose Mode"
+  - Tests should pass
+  - Rename all .js files to .ts
+  - Fix only things that are not type-checking, or causing compile errors
+  - don't change behavior
+  - Get tests passing again
+  - That is one PR
+2. PR 2: Explicit any
+  - tests pass
+  - ban implicit `any`
+  - where possible provide a specific type
+      - use [Definitely Typed](https://github.com/DefinitelyTyped/DefinitelyTyped) package to convert untyped libraries like Lodash to use types
+3. Squash Explicity any and enable strict mode
+  -